Jinhong19/APower/user/README.md

 For authentication part, users will start by authenticating with a username and password.
 Once authenticated, the server will issue a JWT that can be sent as a bearer token in an authorization header on subsequent requests to prove authentication.
 Other API routes (except login and register; for login, we use passport-local) are protected based on the presence of a valid JWT as a bearer token.
 The bearer token is only validated for 2 minutes.
 After 2 minutes, users need to get another token for future useage. (can be longer)

+## New Functions

+Finished creating apis for storing related users' id and communities's id.
+After the front end gives user's id and one community's id, this service's usercomm api with POST menthod can store these two ids.
+We can see it as a many-to-many relationships between users and communities, but these two services don't talk to each other.
+After storing all "relationships", we can find all users by one community id, all communities by one user id, delete specific "relationship", and so on through different apis.

 ### Postman examples

 - /register